 All first-year engineering students (first year in college or first-year transfer students) are initially coded as pre-engineering students until they satisfy the following pre-engineering requirements:

-- Any student who does not satisfy the requirements above will not be allowed to continue in the Engineering program.
+- Any student who needs three or more repeated attempts to complete the four courses listed above does not satisfy this requirement and will not be allowed to continue in the engineering program.
 There are NO exceptions to this requirement.